NICMx/Jool/doc/usr/usr-flags-atomic.markdown

 $(jool) --boostMTU true
 {% endhighlight %}

-This is an alternate mode defined both by RFC 6145 and [draft-gont-6man-deprecate-atomfrag-generation](https://tools.ietf.org/html/draft-gont-6man-deprecate-atomfrag-generation-01).
+This is an alternate mode defined both by RFC 6145 and [draft-ietf-6man-deprecate-atomfrag-generation](https://tools.ietf.org/html/draft-ietf-6man-deprecate-atomfrag-generation-00).
 The latter mandates this behaviour and is Jool 3.3's default.

+Also:

+The separation of the four flags exists for historic reasons only; our interpretation of the RFC used to be wrong.
+You should probably never manage them individually.
+It doesn't make sense to set `--setDF` as false but `--setFH` as true, for example.
+The relationship between `--setDF` and `--boostMTU` is also particularly delicate; see below for details.

 ### `--setDF`

 - Name: DF flag always on
 - Type: Boolean
 - Default: OFF
-- Modes: Both (Stateless and Stateful)
+- Modes: Both (SIIT and Stateful)
 - Translation direction: IPv6 to IPv4

 The logic is best described in pseudocode form: